microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/serviceprincipal-get.md

 ---
 title: "Get servicePrincipal"
 description: "Retrieve the properties and relationships of serviceprincipal object."
+author: "davidmu1"
 localization_priority: Priority
+ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
-ms.prod: ""
-author: ""
 ---

 # Get servicePrincipal

-Retrieve the properties and relationships of serviceprincipal object.
+Retrieve the properties and relationships of [serviceprincipal](serviceprincipal.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|